-- 4.19 An integrated report describes key outcomes, including: - Both internal outcomes (e.g., employee morale, organizational reputation, revenue and cash flows) and external outcomes (e.g., customer satisfaction, tax payments, brand loyalty, and social and environmental effects) - Both positive outcomes (i.e., those that result in a net increase in the capitals and thereby create value) and negative outcomes (i.e., those that result in a net decrease in the capitals and thereby diminish value). - 4.20 Identifying and describing outcomes, particularly external outcomes, requires an organization to consider the capitals more broadly than those that are owned or controlled by the organization.
-For example, it may require disclosure of the effects on capitals up and down the value chain (e.g., carbon emissions caused by products the organization manufactures and labour practices of key suppliers).
-(See also paragraphs 3.30-3.35 regarding determination of the reporting boundary.)
+- 4.20 An integrated report presents outcomes in a balanced way.
+Where practicable, it supports the organization's assessment of the use of and effects on the capitals with qualitative and quantitative information.
+(See paragraphs 1.11, 3.44-3.45, 5.6-5.7.) - 4.21 Identifying and describing outcomes, particularly external outcomes, requires an organization to consider the capitals more broadly than those that are owned or controlled by the organization.
+For example, it may require disclosure of the effects on capitals up and down the value chain (e.g. carbon emissions caused by products the organization manufactures and labour practices of key suppliers).
+(See also paragraphs 3.30-3.35 regarding determination of the reporting boundary.) - 4.22 Some organizations employ more than one business model (e.g. when operating in different market segments).
+Disaggregating the organization into its material constituent operations and associated business models is important to an effective explanation of how the organization operates.